 We all want to achieve great things, but it’s impossible to make large accomplishments on a daily basis.

 Imagine two people want to go up the Angkor Wat temple stairs in Cambodia.
 One wants to avoid all the hassle, skip the climbing, and just jump up.
-He can spend time tensing his muscles for the big jump or while their friend will take the first step.
+He can spend time tensing his muscles for the big jump while their friend takes the first step.
 After 10 minutes, one will be ¼ way through the climb and the other will not have moved an inch upwards.

 Advancing step by step allows you to make progress in increments, which, I’m sure you’d agree, brings better results than standing paralysed.